- Contact us

 - If advised after an in-person event or meeting that someone has fallen ill, the organizer should coordinate a response with University Communications.

 - If notified of possible COVID-19 exposure at one of your events, please advise your supervisor immediately.

 - Students, faculty, or staff who have been in close contact with someone who has been diagnosed with COVID-19 by laboratory testing should self-isolate for 14 days after their last encounter.
 Individuals should monitor themselves daily for symptoms (fever, cough, muscle aches, difficulty breathing).

 - More information on self-isolation from the BC Centre for Disease Control.

 - Event planners who have events with longer planning timelines will need to make special considerations as the COVID-19 situation evolves.

-- At this time, event planners should continue to plan events online, unless they are limited one-time, small, essential in-person meetings, events, or ceremonies (faculty and staff only) with approved safety plan and the above restrictions are taken into consideration.
+- At this time, event planners should continue to plan events online, unless they are limited one-time, small, essential and approved in-person meetings, events, or ceremonies (faculty and staff only) with an approved safety plan.

 - Plan for possible cancellation, postponement or an alternative online format.

 - Confirm with venue and caterers that event cancellation is possible due to extenuating circumstances.*

 *SFU’s Meeting, Event and Conference Services (MECS) is currently waiving cancellation fees and closing large campus event spaces.

 - A full safety plan will need to be prepared by the event organizer/host in order to ensure the necessary event safety protocols and risk mitigation strategies are followed.
 If you are planning a meeting, please follow the checklist (Appendix A) in the Guidance and Application For In-Person Meetings Or Events.
 If you are planning a more elaborate event, please contact MECS and refer to our COVID-19 In-Person Events Checklist.